 Delta II.
-Selected by the Air Force in 1987 to launch the Navstar GPS satellites, the Delta II is slightly larger than the earlier Delta rocket, to satisfy USAF's medium-payload requirement.
-The first launch took place in February 1989, and 25 operational GPS satellites had been launched before an accident destroyed a launcher in January 1997.
-The program has since resumed.
+Selected by the Air Force in 1987 to launch the Navstar GPS satellites, the Delta II is slightly larger than the earlier Delta rocket, to satisfy USAF's mediumpayload requirement.
+The first launch took place in February 1989, and 25 operational GPS satellites have been launched.

-Delta II is a three-stage booster surrounded by nine solid-propellant, graphite epoxy motors.
-For low Earth orbit missions, the third stage is typically not used.
-In December 1995, a newly assigned vehicle, complete with new avionics, an increased expansion ratio on three of the graphite epoxy motors (GEMs), and a new launch control system, successfully placed a NASA payload into orbit.
+Delta II is a three-stage booster surrounded by nine solid-propellant Graphite Epoxy Motors.
+For LEO missions, the third stage is typically not used.
+In December 1995, a newly assigned vehicle, complete with new avionics, an increased expansion ratio on three of the GEMs, and a new launch control system, successfully placed a NASA payload into orbit.
 Delta II will continue to support GPS into the next century by replenishing aging satellites as they fail and is supporting other DoD payloads.